cdalessio/responsiveTables/README.md

 Known issues:

 * Does not work correctly with colspan or rowspan (yet?)
-* IE support lacking
+* IE support lacking;
-* Not yet ideally responsive - it cuts any table to a two-column layout, but still adapts to viewport - that can make for some
-* 	rather wide tables.
-* No TH per row needs a bit of buffing up visually - dropdown is still only half-width
+* Responsive-ish; does not currently support orientationChange or resize events to redraw; It should size to the initial display width on load, however.
 * Does not yet support touch/swipe to move through columns
 * May not work fully with other CSS (though color changes should be fine) - it may, it's just not fully tested yet.

-Version 0.2
+Version 0.3

 Basic Markup pattern
 --------------------